Customers advised to avoid the hassle of burst pipes this winter

-Rachel Barber, customer service director for South Staffs Water, said: “Burst pipes are not just inconvenient – having cold water leak all over your home is expensive and can ruin treasured items.
+Rachael Merrell, Head of Retail Services for South Staffs Water, said: “Burst pipes are not just inconvenient – having cold water leak all over your home is expensive and can ruin treasured items.

 Insulate exposed pipes and tanks – Check that all cisterns, water tanks and exposed pipework are adequately insulated.
 Foam lagging can be purchased cheaply from DIY shops or online and simply snaps over exposed pipework or outside taps.
 Don’t put insulation underneath tanks though as warm air from below will help prevent water from freezing.

 Heat your home – Don’t let your property get too cold.
 If very frosty conditions persist set your thermostat to maintain a low level of heat throughout the night and while you are out during the day.

 Find your stop tap - Make sure you know where your inside stop tap is in case you need to turn your water off in an emergency.

 More details for how to prepare for winter and a handy animation is available at www.south-staffs-water.co.uk/household/my-water-supply/leaks/wrap-up-for-winter

 You can also find out what to do if a pipe should become frozen or burst, including how to contact a trusted plumber registered with WaterSafe.

 Rachael added: “Customers are responsible for the water supply pipe up to the boundary of their property – and for all pipes inside a property - so it is important they take care to protect them during the colder months.